rwifall/homebridge-sonybraviatv/README.md

 # homebridge-sonybraviatv
 A home bridge plugin for Sony Bravia TVs based on Android TV.
-Currently it supports powering on and off Android TV based Sony Bravia TVs using a preshared key.
+Currently it supports powering on and off TVs using a preshared key.

 # Installation